cmoralesmx/python_exercise_apex/README.md

 ### Please note

-Some basic elements, such as `db`, and `user` will be created when launching the `PostgreSQL` instance.
-However, the table for the application is not created in this step
+Some basic elements, such as the `data base`, and the `user` for this database will be created at launch time of the `PostgreSQL` instance.
+However, the table for the application is not created at this time.

+To validate this, you could log into the Postgres instance and query the postgres server directly